 Pros

-- Brex Empower: Admins can set up automated spending controls and block or approve spending based on specific categories or merchants, offering more granular control than Mercury.
+Brex spend controls: Admins can set up automated spending controls and block or approve spending based on specific categories or merchants, offering more granular control than Mercury.

 Cons

-- Limited Customer Focus: Brex no longer supports traditional small businesses, focusing exclusively on VC-backed startups, whereas Mercury serves a broader range of businesses.
+Limited Customer Focus: Brex has historically focused on venture-backed startups and larger companies rather than traditional small businesses, whereas Mercury serves a broader range of businesses.

 Pricing